-Middle Fork Crow River Watershed District's Administrator is covered by a defined benefit plan administered by the Public Employees Retirement Association of Minnesota (PERA).
-PERA administers the Public Employees Retirement Fund (PERF), the Public Employees Police and Fire Fund (PEPFF), and the Public Employees Correctional Fund (PECF) which are cost-sharing, multiple-employer retirement plans.
-These plans are established and administered in accordance with Minnesota Statutes, Chapters 353 and 356.
+All employees of the District are covered by defined benefit pension plans administered by the Public Employees Retirement Association of Minnesota (PERA).
+The PERA administers the Public Employees Retirement Fund (PERF), which is a cost sharing, multiple-employer retirement plan.
+These plans are established and administered in accordance with Minn.
+Statutes, Chapters 353 and 356.